shivachinnam/documentation/content/en/agent/vector_aggregation.md

 Where `VECTOR_HOST` is the hostname of the system running Vector and `VECTOR_PORT` is the TCP port on which the Vector `datadog_agent` source is listening.

+**Notes**: Vector support traces from Trace Agent version 6.32/7.32 or below, newer trace format support will be added later.
+Thus Trace Agent 6.33/7.33+ are not yet supported in this configuration.

 ### Docker configuration

 If you are using Docker, add the following to your Agent configuration file.